LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting: Preliminaries

 \subsection{Range-view For LiDAR Representation}

-The range-view model~\cite{kong2023rethinking} directly reflects the LiDAR sampling process, and thus it is regarded as a suitable way for NeRF-based re-simulation methods~\cite{tao2023lidarnerf,Huang2023nfl}.
-Our {\name} method follows this trend.

-Specifically, in range-view image representation, the rows count for the vertical FOV $f_v$ forms the height $\mathrm{H}$, and columns for the horizontal FOV forms the width $\mathrm{W}$.
-During range-view conversion, each point \((x, y, z)\) in the camera coordinate can be mapped to a corresponding position $(h, w)$ on the $\mathrm{H} \times \mathrm{W}$ range-view image, as:
+The range-view representation of LiDAR~\cite{kong2023rethinking,tao2023lidarnerf} counts image rows for the vertical FOV $f_v$, and columns for the horizontal FOV.
+During range-view conversion, each point \((x, y, z)\) in the sensor euclidean coordinate can be projected to a corresponding pixel location $(h, w)$ on the $\mathrm{H} \times \mathrm{W}$ range-view image, as: